Czech PM attacks EU after fraud report prompts outrage

 The next Czech elections are not due until 2021 and Ano came out on top in the recent EP vote, even though its popularity dipped from 32 percent in April to 28 percent in May, according to the CVVM pollster.

-Ongoing support by the Social Democrat party in the Eno-Led ruling coalition, as well as informal backing by far-left and far-right parties in parliament, mean that he would be unlikely to lose a no-confidence vote even if one was held.
+Ongoing support by the Social Democrat party in the Ano-Led ruling coalition, as well as informal backing by far-left and far-right parties in parliament, mean that he would be unlikely to lose a no-confidence vote even if one was held.